sevvandi/airt/README.md

 difficult problems.
 Also observe that C has a negative difficulty limit.
 This is because it is anomalous.

-The *stability/consistency* feature tells us how consistent an algorithm is.
+The *consistency* feature tells us how consistent an algorithm is.
 Some algorithms are consistently good for many problems and some are consistently poor.
 Others can vary a lot depending on the problem.
 Algorithm D has the highest consistency in the portfolio.
 That means, it is consistently good or consistently bad.
 Because its difficulty limit is very high, we know it is consistently good.
-But we can’t say it by just looking at the stability/consistency value.
+But we can’t say it by just looking at the consistency value.
 In this portfolio, the least consistent algorithm is A. That is, it fluctuates a lot depending on the problem.

 By plotting heatmaps we can visually see these characteristics.